-When he could no longer fight to the best of his ability he found purpose in the arts.
+When he could no longer fight to the best of his ability he found a path in caligraphy, which lead to many more paths.
 Later in his life he became a skilled poet, sculptor, writer, and metallurgist.
+The paths he followed after the sword were guided by the sword.
+He applied the Bushido philosophy to all that he did.

 He understood that the way is the same in all things.
 Life and death.
 Yin & Yang.
 Beginner and master.